Mission Statement

 Design with Nature

 Respect the environment | Nature functions like a fragile web of life.
-This ecological system can be exploited, disrupted, or polluted but also repaired or even empowered by the ways we build.
+This ecological system can be disrupted, or polluted but also repaired or even empowered by the ways we build.
 Our aim is to preserve nature and use natural materials that are harvested without disrupting the natural environment.

-Nature in space | To many contractors it seems economical to exclude nature out of the building as much as possible.
+Nature in space | To many contractors, it seems economical to exclude nature out of the building as much as possible.
 However, an increasing amount of research advocates the inclusion of plants, daylight, a connection with outdoors, and the use of natural materials to be healing for the user.

 Design for Life | A building should be more than four walls and a roof.
 It is a shelter in which life should flourish, in which we feel healthy and balanced, both physically and mentally.
-We build adaptively, that is to say that every design decision is made to enhance the well being of all organisms.
+We build adaptively, that is to say that every design decision is made to enhance the well-being of both humans and animals.

 Design for Well-being and psychological healing